Have you ever ask yourself this "how do I use both headphone speaker and mic in one port?", if you have read this article to know the answer.

 Because soundwaves travel through a variety of materials with more or less success, without proper sound damping material installed, you can lose all that great sound you’re looking for right out of the car’s metal.

-This is especially true when you install a subwoofer in a trunk.
+This is especially true when you install a subwoofer (see the best 8 inch subwoofer here) in a trunk (rather than using a shallow mount subwoofer).
 Trunks are designed to be waterproof, but because they don’t contain seats, there is virtually no or very minimal factory sound deadening found in most of them.
 That means all that quality boom is just escaping out the back.

 With a properly sound-deadened car, you can get by with less expensive audio equipment.